Foreign relations of Taiwan: Arab world

 Egypt maintained relations until 1956, when Gamal Abdel Nasser cut off relations and recognised the PRC.
 Ma Bufang, who was then living in Egypt, was ordered to move to Saudi Arabia, and became the ROC ambassador to Saudi Arabia.
 Saudi Arabia ended its diplomatic relations with the ROC in 1990.
 Ambassador Wang Shi-ming was a Chinese Muslim, and the ROC ambassador to Kuwait.
-The ROC also maintained relations with Libya and Saudi Arabia.
+The ROC also maintained relations with Libya.

 European Union

 The European Union has emphasized human rights in its relations with Taiwan.
 It is the largest source of foreign direct investment to Taiwan.
 The European Union has unofficial relations with Taiwan through the European Economic and Trade Office, which was opened on 10 March 2003.
 Taipei is one of the major trading partners via the European Free Trade Association, and a trading partner with the Eurozone.
 Taiwanese passport holders with a listed identity card number do not require a Schengen visa to visit the Schengen Area; reciprocally, the ROC has also eliminated visa requirements for citizens of all EU countries.
 EU-Taiwan relations were debated in the European Parliament.
 Sixteen EU member states have established offices in Taipei, along with some functional offices.
 Taipei Representative Office in the EU and Belgium is the unofficial diplomatic representation of Taiwan in the EU.
 Chinese Taipei is an observer in the OECD, which is headquartered in Paris, France.
 ROC's Civil Service Protection and Training Commission (CSPTC) and the Belgian Training Institute of the Federal Administration (TIFA) signed Memorandum of Understanding on 7 November 2014 for workshop attendance of public servants that highlighted leadership, innovation and conflict management, as well as global competitiveness strategies in Brussels.
 The EU rejects granting Mainland China market economy status.